"A day without sunshine is like, you know, night". Steve Martin

 Aunt Doris: Ex beauty queen from Texas.
 Big everything.
 Think Ann Richards

 Aunt Ginger: Ex PSA stewardess.
-Think Barbara Streisand in boots.
+Hey, Nancy Sinatra Babe.

 Aunt Angie: Beautician from the Bronx.
 Think Marisa Tomei